Helen Suzman: Recognition and criticism

 In November 2017, the South African Post Office announced that it "has honoured this great, brave and pioneering woman with a rare gesture of a postage stamp" as an "indication of her importance to the country and to the liberation thereof and to that of women".

 The Progressive Federal Party of which Suzman was the sole Parliamentary representative between 1961 and 1973 became the Democratic Party after merging with the National Democratic Movement and the Independent Party in 1989.
 The Democratic Party was renamed the Democratic Alliance (DA) in 2000.
-The DA is currently the official opposition party of South Africa, under the interim leadership of John Steenhuisen.
 In November 2017, former DA leader Mmusi Maimane paid tribute to Suzman, noting that "Every value we call our own in the DA can be traced back to the principles Helen fought for over her 36-year-long career as a Member of Parliament".

 The poet George Szirtes wrote the poem "Song" in her honor.

 The Helen Suzman Foundation was founded in 1993 to honour the life work of Helen Suzman.
 The Foundation seeks to promote the values espoused by Helen Suzman throughout her public life and in her devotion to public service.

 Death

 Suzman died in her sleep of natural causes on 1 January 2009.
 She was 91 years old.
 Achmat Dangor, the Nelson Mandela Foundation chief executive, said Suzman was a "great patriot and a fearless fighter against apartheid".
 Flags in South Africa flew at half-mast in her honour.
+She was buried in a private Jewish ceremony at Westpark Cemetery in Johannesburg led by chief rabbi Warren Goldstein.